ErykDarnowski/cd-action-disc-centerer/README.md

-# cd-action-disc-centerer
+# CD-Action Disc Centerer

-A script for centering / leveling / straigtening scans of CD-ACTION discs.
+A script for centering / leveling / straitening scans of CD-Action discs.

-**NOT the best solution (I have never worked with cv2) but it works...**
+**This is most likely NOT the best solution (I've never worked with `cv2`) but it works and I imagine the resources bellow can also be pretty useful*

 ## TODO